 Today, my work operates across four areas:

-I engage with the regulatory frontier.
-Through ZESTA, I am engaged with the development of the Maritime Autonomous Surface Ships (MASS) Code at the IMO Maritime Safety Committee — the regulatory framework for autonomous shipping being finalized for adoption in 2026.
+I engage with the regulatory side.
+Through ZESTA, I am engaged with the development of the Maritime Autonomous Surface Ships (MASS) Code at the IMO Maritime Safety Committee — the non-mandatory regulatory framework for autonomous shipping being finalized for adoption in 2026.
 I also serve as Chair of the Innovation and Workforce Development Committee at the Floating Economy Institute.

 Advising on autonomous vessel commercialization in the United States, from operations strategy and regulatory certification pathways to business model optimization and investor relations.
 Engaged with the MASS Code development process through ZESTA's contributions to the IMO Maritime Safety Committee.